j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 >>

 6. **Did the issue impact devices where the ASR rule in question was set to “audit”?**\
-No, device with this specific ASR rule set to “audit” or not configured were not impacted by the data loss.
+No, device with this specific ASR rule set to “audit” or not configured were not impacted by the file deletion issue.
 >>

 7. **Was this issue also present in Cloud-delivered Protection service (formerly Microsoft Active Protection Service (MAPS)) dynamic signature?**\